wacncontent/CustomizeTool/output/articles/cloud-services/cloud-services-continuous-delivery-use-vso.md

 	![][50]

 ## Next steps
 For more about unit testing in Visual Studio Online, see [Run unit tests in your build](http://go.microsoft.com/fwlink/p/?LinkId=510474).
-If you're using Git, see [Share your code in Git](http://www.visualstudio.com/get-started/share-your-code-in-git-vs.aspx) and [Continuous deployment using GIT in Azure App Service](../web-sites-publish-source-control.md).
+If you're using Git, see [Share your code in Git](http://www.visualstudio.com/get-started/share-your-code-in-git-vs.aspx) and [Continuous deployment using GIT in Azure Websites](/documentation/articles/web-sites-publish-source-control).
 For more information about Visual Studio Online, see [Visual Studio Online](http://go.microsoft.com/fwlink/?LinkId=253861).

 [0]: ./media/cloud-services-continuous-delivery-use-vso/tfs0.PNG
 [1]: ./media/cloud-services-continuous-delivery-use-vso/tfs1.png